Admission Awards for International Students

 Vic BIPOC Counsellor

-Black, Indigenous and People of Colour (BIPOC) identifying students at Vic have access to a full-time, BIPOC counsellor, offered through the Dean of Students' Office.
-This position was created through extensive consultation with equity groups at Vic (especially the Victoria Black Student Network- BLVCK), VUSAC (Victoria student government), and with BIPOC students in the Dean of Students’ Advisory Committee.
+Black, Indigenous and People of Colour (BIPOC) identifying students at Vic have access to a full-time, BIPOC counsellor, offered through Health and Wellness.
+This position was created through extensive consultation with equity groups at UofT, student governments, and with BIPOC students all across the University.

-Appointments with the BIPOC counsellor are available to current students through the Dean's office or Health and Wellness.
+Appointments with the BIPOC counsellor are available to current students through Health and Wellness.

 As a student, you will have access to our Learning Strategist who can help you develop strategies to improve your academic functioning based on your strengths and learning preferences.
 Strategies may include reading, note-taking, assignment planning, time management, motivation, memory and concentration, as well as ways to manage procrastination, anxiety, and stress.